"I like babies, that's my soft side": Sark tells Delay, old video stuns peeps

 Old Video Of Sarkodie Telling Delay That He Always Wants Be Around Babies Causes Stir: "This Guy Can Lie"

-- A video of Sarkodie opening up on why he loves babies has sparked a huge reaction on the net.
+- A video of Sarkodie opening up on why he loves babies has sparked a huge reaction online

 - Sarkodie, who was talking to Delay in an old interview, said he takes delight in playing with kids

-- Social media users who reacted to the video shared varied opinions on the comments by the musician.
+- Social media users who reacted to the video shared varied opinions on the musician's comment.

 PAY ATTENTION: Enjoy reading our stories?
 Join YEN.com.gh's Telegram channel for more!